HeZhang1994/video-audio-tools/README.md

 ## Function

-- Extracting audio from vide.
+- Extracting audio from video.

 - Removing audio from video.